In Massachusetts, the crime of uttering is a felony with a maximum penalty of ten years in prison.

 The defendant does not need to successfully pass the bill or note to another person.
 An attempt to pass the note is sufficient for a conviction, and the defendant is often unsuccessful in actually passing the bill.

 The United State Secret Service has jurisdiction over counterfeiting crimes.
 Therefore, the investigations of these cases are generally very professional and thorough, and far superior to investigations conducted by municipal police departments.

 There are multiple avenues of defense in uttering cases.

 Uttering convictions can result in serious consequences, including lengthy state prison sentences, and they are unique in the way they are investigated by the Secret Service.
 However, despite the typical professionalism of the investigation, uttering cases are usually defensible.
-It's rare that a bill is so obviously fake that a cashier would notice immediately.
-If a cashier doesn't immediately notice the bill is counterfeit, it makes sense that the defendant might also have not noticed.
-It is always a challenge when the assistant district attorney is required to prove the defendant's state of mind.
-Attorney Chris Spring has defended hundreds of cases where his clients' states of mind were the central issue of the litigation, and he is experienced in trying these types of cases before judges and juries.
+It’s rare that a bill is so obviously fake that a cashier would notice immediately.
+If a cashier doesn’t immediately notice the bill is counterfeit, it makes sense that the defendant might also have not noticed.
+It is always a challenge when the assistant district attorney is required to prove the defendant’s state of mind.
+Middlesex County criminal defense attorney Chris Spring has defended hundreds of cases like forgery and perjury where his clients’ states of mind were the central issue of the litigation, and he is experienced in trying these types of cases before judges and juries.